clinical-meteor/hl7-resource-medication/README.md

 #### Acknowledgements

-Many thanks to NY Methodist Hospital and the New Orleans Pharmacy Museum for research and studies conducted in support of this library.
+Many thanks to DxRx Medical, NY Methodist Hospital, and the New Orleans Pharmacy Museum for research and studies conducted in support of this library.